 Way back up north outside of Lorne is the easily accessible Erskine waterfalls, one of 7 smaller waterfalls in and around Lorne.

-An easy 13 minute drive up the hills to Erskine falls is easily one of the quickest day trips you can make on the great ocean road and a top attraction in Lorne.
+An easy 13 minute drive up the hills to Erskine falls is a super quick and easy great ocean road attraction you can do on your way through Lorne.

 Where – Erskine falls access road, Lorne (13 minutes up the hills from Lorne on a dirt road)